(Clubs please note that in all cases the Management Committee’s decision is final)

 (l) All decisions of the league shall be by simple majority of the members present.

 (m) Any moneys received by the League Treasurer shall be paid into the League’s account within seven days of receipt.

-(b) Any club receiving a behaviour mark of 3 or less on an umpire’s card shall be subject to disciplinary action by the management committee including if necessary the creation of a sub-committee as set out in Section 8 Discipline.
+(b) Any team receiving a behaviour mark of 3 or less on an umpire’s card shall be subject to disciplinary action by the Management Committee or Disciplinary Sub-Committee as set out in section 9 Discipline.

-(c) Any club receiving an outfield or pitch mark of 3 or less on an umpire’s card shall be required to notify the Management Committee what action is being taken to improve the outfield or pitch for future matches.
+(c) Any club receiving an outfield mark of 3 or less on an umpire’s card shall be required to notify the Management Committee as to what action is being taken to improve their ground for future matches.

 (b) The Management Committee shall also have the power to increase the fines imposed on persistent offenders of a rule, subject to a maximum of double the normal sum.